 1. Sunflower seeds

 Sunflower seeds contain about 36% oil and 23% protein.
-They’re sources of vitamins E, B1, B2 and B3.
-In addition, they also contain minerals like potassium, iron, magnesium and phosphorus.
+They’re sources of vitamins E, B1, B2, and B3.
+In addition, they also contain minerals like potassium, iron, magnesium, and phosphorus.

 2. Pumpkin seeds

-They also contain essential fatty acids (omega 3 and omega 6) that help to decrease cholesterol levels and help circulatory functions work correctly.
+They also contain essential fatty acids (omega-3 and omega-6) that help to decrease cholesterol levels and help circulatory functions work correctly.

-Because they contain B vitamins, vitamin E, folic acids, phosphorus, magnesium and iron, they’re also helpful if you have a deficiency of any of these in your body.
+Thanks to the B vitamins, vitamin E, folic acids, phosphorus, magnesium, and iron they contain, they’re also helpful if you have a deficiency of any of these in your body.
 Finally, they also contain curcubitacin, which helps to get rid of intestinal parasites.

 3. Flax seeds